HathorNetwork/rfcs/text/0000-use-case-integration-best-practices.md

 We strongly recommend use cases to run two or more full nodes as a protection to direct attacks to their full nodes.

 Use case's full nodes **should not** be connected among them.
 This is important to mitigate some attack vectors.
-Remember that the transactions will be propagate by the p2p network and all use case's full nodes will receive the transactions eventually during normal network activity.
+Remember that the transactions will be propagated by the p2p network and all use case's full nodes will receive the transactions eventually during normal network activity.

 ### Validate new transactions on more than one full node before accepting them

 Let's assume an exchange wants to run nodes to identify deposits in the Hathor network, so a recommended approach for the integration would be to run at least two full nodes (node1 and node2), which are not connected between them (node1 must have node2 in the blacklist and vice versa).
 In that architecture, if any deposit is identified in node1, then the exchange must check that it's also a valid transaction in node2 and in one of the public nodes.
-With this approach, if one of the nodes is compromised and with a different consensus/state, an alert must be raised, so we must investigate what happened.
+In this approach, if an attacker successfully compromises one of your full nodes, your validation would fail and the deposit will not be accepted.

 ### Validate all your full nodes have the same best block